magnate3/raspberry-pi-os-qemu/docs/lesson04b/rpi-os.md

 ### Calling `schedule()` in timer tick

-With preemptive scheduling, schedule() are called in 2 scenarios.
+With preemptive scheduling, schedule() are called in two places.

-1. A task can call `schedule` voluntarily.
+1. A task can call `schedule` voluntarily (as in cooperative scheduling).
-1. `schedule` is also called on a regular basis from the [timer interrupt handler](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/timer.c#L21).
+1. On a regular basis from the timer interrupt handler.

-Now let's take a look at [timer_tick](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.c#L70) function, which is called from the timer interrupt.
+Look at `timer_tick()`, which is called from the timer interrupt.

 ```
 void timer_tick()